Is Beauty In The Eyes Of The Colonizer?

 "It was important for [those racial theorists] to be superior in all areas," says Nell Irvin Painter, an artist and historian who wrote The History Of White People.
 She says the group of academics who first created these racial categories were white supremacists, so, "they not only wanted the people they called 'their women' to be the most beautiful, and 'their men' to be the most virile.
 They wanted 'their countries' to have the best politics.
 So they wanted to have everything better.
 And that included beauty."

-That association between beauty and whiteness has proven hard to shake.
+That association between beauty and whiteness has proved hard to shake.
 There's a reason that so many people still think of an "all-American beauty" as a thin, blonde, blue-eyed white woman.
-It wasn't until 1970 that a woman of color was allowed to enter the Miss America pageant.
+It wasn't until 1940 that the rules were changed to allow women of color to enter the Miss America pageant.
 Before that, the official rules stated that contestants had to be "of good health and of the white race."

 Decisions about who society holds up as beautiful also have a lot to do with class.
 Nell Irvin Painter notes that a lot of the things we consider beautiful are actually just proxies for wealth.
 Think of how much it costs to get cosmetic surgery, or braces, or even a facial.

-Note: A previous version of the Web story misstated the year in which the Miss America pageant changed a rule requiring that contestants must be white.
-It was 1940, not 1970.